CodeRafay/Nexium-Rafay-Assign1/README.md

 ## Functional Requirements

-- On page load, a random quote is displayed from any category in `quotes.json`.
+- On page load, a UI searchbox is displayed to enter topic from any category in `quotes.json`.
-- Users can click "New Quote" to display a different random quote.
 - Users can copy the current quote to their clipboard; a toast notification confirms the action.
 - The app is fully responsive and adapts to various screen sizes.
 - All quotes are sourced from a local JSON file for fast, offline access.